UACalc/UACalc_CLI/README.md

     ln -s ~/UACalc/UACalc_CLI/uacalc ~/bin/uacalc

-(Note: the file ~/UACalc/UACalc_CLI/uacalc.py has definitions used in an interactive session.
-The uacalc command invoked above is just shorthand for the following:
+The file ~/UACalc/UACalc_CLI/uacalc.py has definitions used in an interactive session, and the uacalc command invoked above is just shorthand for the following:

     java -jar ~/UACalc/UACalc_CLI/Jars/jython.jar -i ~/UACalc/UACalc/UACalc_CLI/uacalc.py